 BODLEIAN LIBRARY AND CHRIST CHURCH COLLEGE, OXFORD

 Harry Potter films revisited famous Oxford University many times.
 Its magnificent, 1602 Bodleian Library serves in the film as the Hogwarts library.
 And, the Divinity School as the Hogwarts hospital.
-This is where anyone falling off a broomstick or touching a cursed opal necklace went to get patched up.
-Visitors today have to keep solemn silence when visiting the library still used by the Oxford student body.
+Certainly, this is where anyone falling off a broomstick or touching a cursed opal necklace went to get patched up.
+Above all, visitors today have to keep solemn silence when visiting the library still used by the Oxford student body.

 DURHAM CATHEDRAL, DURHAM

 Professor McGonagall’s classroom, where he teaches fledgling wizards to turn animals into water goblets, was filmed in Durham Cathedral’s Chapter House.
-The same Norman-era cathedral’s cloisters appear in Harry Potter and the Philosopher’s Stone as the snowy quad where Harry Potter got Hedwig the owl flying.
+Moreover, the same Norman-era cathedral’s cloisters appear in Harry Potter and the Philosopher’s Stone as the snowy quad where Harry Potter got Hedwig the owl flying.